avinashreddy02/AzureMLCap/starter_file/README.md

 In This Project i have Considered a Regression problem, it's a process of predicting a continuous value instead of discrete value given an input data, i have used two different techniques to train the model , one is using the AutoML which will trigger the training on multiple different models and second one using Hyperdrive configuration with single model

 ## Project Set Up and Installation
-i don't have any specific environment that needs to be setup
+I don't have any specific environment that needs to be setup

 ## Dataset <a name="dataset"></a>